jameshanlon/jameshanlon.github.io/content/ecc.md

 are constructed, focusing on single-error correction and double error detection, and how they are implemented.

 ECCs work by adding additional redundant bits to be stored or transported with data.
 The bits are encoded as a function of the data in such a way that it is possible to detect erroneous bit flips and to correct them.
-The ratio of the number of data bits to the total number of bits encoded is called the *code rate*.
+The ratio of the number of data bits to the total number of bits encoded is called the *code rate*, with a rate of 1 being a an impossible encoding with no overhead.

 ## Simple ECCs